karimelhoshy/CardGame/README.md

 ## Game Start:

--The user enters their name and starts a new game.
+- The user enters their name and starts a new game.
--A shuffled deck is retrieved, and each player receives five cards.
+- A shuffled deck is retrieved, and each player receives five cards.
--One card is placed face-down as the "draw card."
+- One card is placed face-down as the "draw card."

 ### Gameplay:

--Players aim to play a card closest to the value of the draw card without exceeding it.
+- Players aim to play a card closest to the value of the draw card without exceeding it.
--Closeness is calculated by the difference in values and suit/color matching.
+- Closeness is calculated by the difference in values and suit/color matching.
--Aces have a value of 1, Jacks 11, Queens 12, and Kings 13.
+- Aces have a value of 1, Jacks 11, Queens 12, and Kings 13.
--Jokers are excluded from the deck.
+- Jokers are excluded from the deck.
--Exact suit matches add 0 points, color matches add 2 points, and different colors add 4 points.
+- Exact suit matches add 0 points, color matches add 2 points, and different colors add 4 points.

 ### Computer Player:

--The computer player uses the color of the draw card to decide its move.
+- The computer player uses the color of the draw card to decide its move.
--It cannot see the value of the draw card before it is revealed.
+- It cannot see the value of the draw card before it is revealed.

 ### Scoring:

--First, subtract the number value of the player’s card from the draw card.
+- First, subtract the number value of the player’s card from the draw card.
--An exact suit match adds 0 points, a color match adds 2 points, and a different color adds 4 points.
+- An exact suit match adds 0 points, a color match adds 2 points, and a different color adds 4 points.
--Negative results indicate that the player played a card with a higher number value than the draw card and cannot win the round.
+- Negative results indicate that the player played a card with a higher number value than the draw card and cannot win the round.
--The player with the lowest closeness score wins the round.
+- The player with the lowest closeness score wins the round.
--Points awarded equal the sum of the number values of the played cards.
+- Points awarded equal the sum of the number values of the played cards.

 ### Game End: